jacobvosmaer/adsimg/README.md

 you don't have to use it, `cc -o split split.c adsimg.c` suffices.
 I have developed these programs on macOS and they should compile on Linux too.
 I have not tried Windows.

+## Bugs

+No extraction of sample metadata such as loop points and initial pitch.
+I also think the endings of the samples are wrong now.
+Samples are sometimes truncated a little before the ending.